jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 +-+-+
 ```

-I converged to the correct answer fairly quickly, from what I recall, as the tests specified more complex garden configurations.
+I converged to the correct answer quickly, from what I recall, as the tests specified more complex garden configurations.

 However, I violated a major part of TDD.
 I didn’t refactor rigorously.
 I cleaned the code a bit, but for the most part I just worked toward getting the right answer. _Mea culpa.
 Mea culpa.
 Mea maxima culpa._ I'll pay the price for this shortly.